chocolatey/choco/CONTRIBUTING.md

     * More covered below in the [**Prepare commits**](#prepare-commits) section.
  * Test your changes and please help us out by updating and implementing some automated tests.
 It is recommended that all contributors spend some time looking over the tests in the source code.
 You can't go wrong emulating one of the existing tests and then changing it specific to the behavior you are testing.
     * While not an absolute requirement, automated tests will help reviewers feel comfortable about your changes, which gets your contributions accepted faster.
- * Please do not update your branch from the master unless we ask you to.
+ * Please do not update your branch from the develop unless we ask you to.
 See the responding to feedback section below.

 ### Code Format / Design
 #### CSharp